It’s true: you can find repeat clients without ads and with a simple upfront monetary investment.

-Instead, see the people you are pitching as real people.
-They either need your services, or you’re a giant waste of their time.
+Instead, see the people you are pitching as real human beings.
+They either need your services, or you’re a waste of their time.

-How would YOU want someone to pitch to you?
+Think about it — how would YOU want someone to pitch to you?
 Spam phone calls and unsolicited emails clogging your inbox are probably not your first choice.

 Find people who are actively looking to hire YOU.

-To stand out among the other applicants, pitch to the client via email instead of the job posting.
+HOT TIP: To stand out among the other applicants, pitch to the client via email instead of the job posting.
 I recommend using Hunter.io to find a personal email for pitching. 🔥

 4. Get Consistent on Instagram Reels and Attract Ideal Clients

-I regularly use Instagram and Reels to post content that brings in clients — targeting students who might be interested in my business coaching program and content-based courses.
+I regularly use Instagram posts and Reels to publish content that brings in clients — targeting students who might be interested in my business coaching program and content-based courses.